 Carboncounter.com

 Carboncounter.com is a website that lets users compare the lifecycle emissions and costs of new cars against other cars and against climate targets.
-I've recently updated it for the 2021 model year.
+I've recently updated it with new 2022/2023 model year electric vehicles.

 A European version, developed in collaboration with myenergy Luxembourg, can be found at carboncounter.lu.